Bob-Richard/Domain-independent-Wireless-Handwriting/README.md

 * ``Wireless_Handwriting.m``: Perform trajectory recovery.

 # 2. Demonstration Video
-* ``Demonstration_Video.mp4``: Real-time gesture trajectory recovery and recongnition in a disturbed scenario, see also Section V-B for more details.
+* ``Demonstration_Video.mp4``: Real-time gesture trajectory recovery and recongnition in a disturbed scenario with commercial 5G-NR signals, see also Section V-B for more details.

 # 3. Gesture Recognition
+Code for gesture recognition experiments in Section V-C.<br>
-* ``WirelessHandwriting_Htran.m``: Perform transformation matrix estimation, trajectory recovery and gesture recognition
+* ``WirelessHandwriting_Htran.m``: Perform transformation matrix estimation, trajectory recovery and gesture recognition.
-* ``WirelessHandwriting_Recognition.m``: Get the confusion matrix of the testing dataset
+* ``WirelessHandwriting_Recognition.m``: Get the confusion matrix of the testing dataset.

 # 4. Citation
 Our article has been published as Early Access on IEEE Xplore: https://ieeexplore.ieee.org/document/11024134<br>